RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

     Wait until the server has started.
 In the list of servers in Server Explorer, BANKDEMO still has a red square next to it.
 This is a refresh delay.

-3. In Server Explorer window, right-click **Micro Focus Servers**, and click **Refresh** to confirm the server has started.
+3. In Server Explorer window, right-click **Rocket Enterprise Server**, and click **Refresh** to confirm the server has started.

 **Starting the debugger**

 The demonstration application includes around 60 programs and some of them are debuggable.
-The default debugger in Enterprise Developer is the CICS debugger.
+The default debugger in Enterprise Developer is the IBM CICS debugger.
 You are going to use this to debug the online Bankdemo application:

 1. In Solution Explorer, right-click the **Bankdemo** project, and click **Properties**.
 2. Click the **Debug** tab in the properties.